 Inhibitions fall away when engaged in chopping or rolling pasta dough – a great way to get conversation flowing.

 Experienced cooks say ‘quanto basta’ for the proportions, but we manage to get enough information to try it at home.

 Food is simple, cucina povera, but experience is required, and the quality of ingredients is key.

 A great way to learn vocabulary of the kitchen and of enjoying food!

 talk & listen

-Off the beaten track, far from tourism, you will only hear Italian and will have to speak it to be understood.
+Off the beaten track, far from tourism, you will only hear Italian, and will have to speak it to be understood!

-Extra activities such as hiking, horseback riding, or swimming can be organised as extras.
+Activities such as hiking, horseback riding, or swimming can be organised as extras.

-Live And Learn Italian
+Responsible Tourism - Live And Learn Italian

 It is also our aim to help preserve the many ancient traditions, customs and crafts of the region, and to bring income to the community without in any way compromising its authenticity.
 With the support of local organisations we encourage our guests to explore, enjoy and learn while respecting, protecting and valuing the modest way of life of this region.